notsoeazy/krate/KRATE_APP_CONCEPT.md

 **Database:** `sqflite` — singleton `AppDatabase`.
 4 tables: `content`, `episodes`, `watch_progress`, `watch_history`.

-**Metadata file:** `.metadata.json` inside each pod directory — if the DB is wiped, the entire library can be rebuilt by scanning these files via `ScannerService`.
+**Metadata file:** `.metadata.json` inside each pod directory — if the DB is wiped, the entire library can be rebuilt by scanning these files via `VaultSyncService`.

 ---